noxouille/dotfiles-2/apps/readme.md

 libx11 libxinerama libxft
 ```

-Also, in my `config.h`s i use ubuntu fonts which pkg is called:
+Also, in my `config.h` i use ubuntu fonts which pkg is called:
 ```
 ttf-ubuntu-font-family
 ```